-The heat map in power bi is a type of data visualization technique, and it is one of the customs made visualization in power bi, in this data visualization is used to show the density of any data on a map, the density is displayed in different colors.
+The heat map in Power BI is a type of data visualization technique.
+It is one of the custom-made visualizations in Power BI.
+In addition, this data visualization shows the density of any data on a map.
+The density is displayed in different colors.

 Power BI Heat Map

-Heat Map is a custom visualization available with Power BI to show the data numbers through presentation or visual.
-The heat map will show the highest data density on one specific set of the area through dark heated color and others will have the same heat as the highest value.
+The heat map is a custom visualization available with Power BI to show the data numbers through presentation or visual.
+For example, the heat map will show the highest data density on one specific set of the area through dark heated color, and others will have the same heat as the highest value.

-In the sports area showing the analysis through heat map is the latest trend.
-You take cricket sport they show batsmen favorite hitting zone, you take bowler they show how consistently a bowler placing the ball on one specific zone which is yielding him a wicket, If you take tennis they show in this section of the court a player moving consistently, etc.…
+The latest trend is the sports area showing the analysis through a heat map.
+So, for example, if you take cricket sport, they show the batter’s favorite hitting zone.
+Next, suppose you take bowlers; they show how consistently a bowler places the ball on one specific zone, yielding a wicket.
+Finally, if you take tennis, they show a player moving consistently in this court section, etc.

 Below is the image of the tennis court heat map.

 Now, we will see how to build a heat map in Power BI visuals.

 How to Build Heat Map in Power BI?

 We need a certain set of numerical data to build a heat map.
 For example, below is the sales data in different cities in India.